JorisAR/portfolio/content/posts/SmoothVoxelTerrain.md

 Next, for each cell, we average the edge intersection positions for each edge around it to get a single vertex position per cell.
 Finally, for each edge that intersects the implicit surface, we add a quad between the vertices of the four cells that share this edge.
 We are now left with a mesh that resembles the original implicit surface.
 We need to ensure that the triangles in the quad are wound such that the normal would point in the direction of positive increase in the SDF.
 We manage this by changing the winding order based on which vertex in the edge through the quad is negative.

-For each vertex, we want to calculate a normal.
+To achieve smooth shading, we want to calculate a normal for each vertex based on the SDF.
+The goal is that we have a normal that points in the direction of the largest gradient in the original SDF.
+We can approximate it using:

 $$ normal = \frac{1}{|E|} \sum_{A,B \in E} (( \text{value}_B - \text{value}_A ) \cdot \frac{\text{pos}_B - \text{pos}_A }{||\text{pos}_B - \text{pos}_A||})$$

 Here E is the set of all edges that intersect the implicit surface.

-This proves ineffective in cases where chunks of two different level of details border.
-In these cases, we can calculate the normal by fitting a plane to the set of points of intersections (PoIs) calculated earlier.
+This seems ineffective in cases where chunks of two different level of details meet.
+Instead, we can calculate the normal by fitting a plane to the set of points of intersections (PoIs) calculated earlier.

-Here is the code I use for it:
+Here is the C# code I use for it:
 ```cs
         public static Vector3 Fit(List<Vector3> points, Vector3 centroid)
         {